my1396/Econ-Study/_posts/2022-08-02-Practice-Driving-Amar.md

     -   Indicate right is important, so you tell others you are not going to London.

-    Note there is a <span style="color:chartreuse">slip road</span> on the left of the exit, have a look at your left mirror to be safe when you exit.
+    Note there is a <span style="color:#32CD32">slip road</span> on the left of the exit, have a look at your left mirror to be safe when you exit.
     <img src="{{ site.baseurl}}/images/image-20221127100556110.png" alt="image-20221127100556110" style="zoom:50%;" />